Raihan4520/Computer-Graphics/README.md

 - Interactive control using keyboard and mouse inputs

 The project was developed using **OpenGL** and C++, and aims to provide an interactive experience for manipulating 3D objects.

-### Course Information
-For more details on the course, refer to the [AIUB Undergraduate Course Catalog](https://www.aiub.edu/faculties/fst/ug-course-catalog).
-*Note: Search for "Computer Graphics" for specific course information.*

 ## Project Description